 The principle is mechanically elegant and visually unmistakable.
 Each JT8D engine has two curved deflector doors — an upper and a lower clamshell — installed at the very rear of the engine nacelle.
 In their stowed position they form the aerodynamic tail-cone of the engine itself, so smoothly faired that most passengers never notice they are there.

-When the pilot pulls the reverser levers (mounted on the back of the throttle levers in the 737-200 cockpit), pneumatic pressure routed from the engine’s high-pressure compressor drives an actuator on each clamshell.
+When the pilot pulls the reverser levers (mounted on the back of the throttle levers in the 737-200 cockpit), hydraulic pressure drives an actuator on each door.
 The two doors rotate simultaneously — the upper door hinges downward, the lower door hinges upward — and they close together to form a wall behind the engine.
 The exhaust gas, which can no longer escape rearward, is forced through the two side openings the deployed clamshells create.
 Those openings are angled forward.

 The result, on the runway, is a hugely visible blast of exhaust gas vented forward and outward from each engine — and a corresponding deceleration force on the aircraft itself, which is now being braked by its own thrust as well as by the wheel brakes.
 On a wet runway the forward-vented exhaust kicks up a curtain of spray that is one of the most photographed sights in 1970s aviation.